yuanqing811/ISIC2018/README.md

 #### Solution

-The solution uses transfer learning from one the pretrained models such as vgg16 etc.  The default network that trains ok is inception_v3.
+The solution uses transfer learning from one of the pretrained models such as vgg16 etc.  The default network that trains ok is inception_v3.
 Run the script runs/cls_train.py to train.

 ##### Task 3 results

 Run the script runs/cls_eval.py.
-Make sure the configuration matches the one used in runs/cls_eval.py.
+Make sure the configuration matches the one used in runs/cls_train.py.

 The result below is based on training a single InceptionV3 model for 30 epochs, and is based on roughly 2000 validation images.